2025 AGENDA

 TED-Style Lightning Talks: In this fast-paced session, we will explore simple, easy-to-implement actions that, if done consistently and at scale, could completely change the game on energy poverty.
 Spotlight underrated ideas that deliver outsized impact.

-Dr. Zenan Ahmed Lana Goldberg Nathan Schaper Zee Bhanji Yash Vyas Adam McLaren
+Dr. Zenan Ahmed Lana Goldberg Nathan Schaper Zee Bhanji Yash Vyas Adam McClaren Monica Wahba

 11:45 AM - 12:10 PM